pingone-davinci/documentation/docs/idmelon/README.md

 Enter a custom name for it.

 **Auth Type:**
-Chose the Oauth2.
+Chose the Oauth2 type.

 **Redirect URL:**
 Copy this value, we will use this value in the IDmelon Panel.

 **Issuer URL:**
-Empty this value as is.
+Leave this value empty.

 **Authorization Endpoint:**
 https://sso.idmelon.com/api/oidc/idp/authorize/